-2024 CSLAP Waiver Forms – Original, signed waiver forms must be on file with NYSFOLA for all program participants whose name appears on the CSLAP Application, Sampling Record Form, Observation Form, or Chain of Custody Form.
+2025 CSLAP Waiver Form – Original, signed waiver forms must be on file with NYSFOLA for all program participants whose name appears on the CSLAP Application, Sampling Record Form, Observation Form, or Chain of Custody Form.
+Only volunteers who have attended a formal training session can collect or process samples.
 New York State law prohibits parents/guardians from signing on behalf of minors and waiving their legal rights.
 For this reason, all CSLAP participants must be 18 years of age or older.
 In addition, all volunteers must attend a formal training session in accordance with the DEC Quality Assurance Management Plan for the program.

 Enter Your CSLAP Data online and/or report a Harmful Algal Bloom: on.ny.gov/cslap_dashboard